-Research and development expenditures for the year ended April 30, 2001, declined by 10% (\$521,000) from fiscal 2000 levels.
+Fiscal 2001 research and development spending declined by 10% from fiscal 2000 levels.
 Development spending by Gillam-FEI was less than 5% of the consolidated total and not significant in fiscal 2001.
-The apparent slowing of research and development spending is not indicative of a decrease in the Company's development effort.
+The reduction in research and development spending in fiscal 2001 was not indicative of a decrease in the Company's development effort.
 During fiscal 2001, the Company was successful in obtaining funding from customers on two separate projects.
 This reduced the level of self-funded research and development spending but increased the cost of sales.